a-karma/Bogor_Workshop/DAY_4/Session2.md

 ```
 Note that the formula in the new column `generations` is 100 divided by rohLength multiplied twice.
 This comes from the expectation of ROH segment length to follow an exponential distribution with mean equals to 100 / ( 2 * g * c ), with g is generation and c is recombination rate.

-> Exercise 4.1.
->
+We can plot the `generation` using `geom_histogram()` and see how the number of generations since inbreeding differs between different population.

-> How will the distribution of generation time change if the recombination rate in pig genome is known to be 0.76 cM/Mb ?
+> Challenge: How will the distribution of generation time change if the recombination rate in pig genome is known to be 0.76 cM/Mb ?
 Modify the above command accordingly and plot the results using `geom_histogram()`.

-### Challenge (Optional): Intersect your results

-Try to look the similarity between PLINK_B results and the ROHan.
-How much of the ROH segments is reproducible between the two software?
-Use R programming or other tools you think will work with the data set in hand.